adetaylor/webkit-wiki/Git-Config.md

 ## Configuration Options

 [`git-webkit setup`](/WebKit/WebKit/wiki/Contributing#setup) automatically sets or prompts the contributor to define a number of `git` configuration options.
-Most contributors  should use the defaults recomended by [`git-webkit setup`](/WebKit/WebKit/wiki/Contributing#setup).
+Most contributors  should use the defaults recommended by [`git-webkit setup`](/WebKit/WebKit/wiki/Contributing#setup).
 This section defines, in detail, what an option does and why the WebKit project recommends a certain setting.

 ### user.email